 How to choose the right k8s monitoring tool

-Given all the options at your disposal, how can you choose the best tool for your organization?
+Given all the options at your disposal, how do you choose the best tool for your organization?
 Your organization’s needs will ultimately determine your choice, as was already indicated.
-It’s crucial to consider both your existing environments and the future state of your Kubernetes while making these choices.
+It’s crucial to consider both your existing environment and the future state of your Kubernetes cluster while making these choices.
 To maintain efficient operations and get the most out of your monitoring and analytics, you must select a K8 monitoring strategy that will scale as your business expands.

 Recommended Read: Top 5 Kubernetes challenges & their solutions